GenomeNet/microbeLLM/README.md

 - *Robust Error Handling*: Includes automatic retry mechanisms (up to 4 attempts) to manage API failures or malformed responses, ensuring reliable operation.
 - *Standardized Output*: Processes and validates LLM responses, extracting predictions in a structured JSON format and saving results in CSV format with relevant metadata.
 - *Support for Multiple LLM Providers*: Compatible with OpenAI's API and OpenRouter, providing access to a wide range of state-of-the-art language models.
+- *Support for OpenAI Batch output format*: Can generate JSONL files that can be uploaded to OpenAI for batch processing to save 50% API costs.

 ## Installation